Malaysia Federal Route 3213

 Persiaran Kerjaya, or Jalan Glemarie, Federal Route 3213, is a major highway in Klang Valley, Selangor, Malaysia.
 It is a toll-free highway and act as alternative route to Federal Highway.

 The Kilometre Zero is located at Jalan Subang-Batu Tiga junction near Shah Alam.

+Features

 At most sections, the Federal Route 3213 was built under the JKR R5 road standard, allowing maximum speed limit of up to 90 km/h.